Differential/docs/CLIENT-GUIDE.md

 While we would love to be your long term development partner, sometimes it makes sense to bring someone in house.
 We are honest in that we are not going to be your cheapest long term option.
 It is important that we know in advance that a change will be occurring so that we can make sure that documentation is in order for the new developer to take over.
+As part of our services, we can help vet potential candidates.

 ## (OTHER)